How to Use a Hair Mask

 Whatever mask you use, make sure you look for a formula that includes natural, nontoxic ingredients.
-Our ENSO Overnight Restoring Mask contains rich hydrating compounds sourced from nature like marula oil, ximenia oil, murumuru butter and our proprietary vegan silk compound Karmatin™.
+For all hair types, hydration is key to healthy hair.
+Opt for a hydrating and restoring hair mask, which features rich hydrating compounds sourced from nature such as marula oil and moringa oil plus VEGAMOUR's proprietary vegan silk compound Karmatin™.
 These are some of the most nourishing ingredients available to hydrate and reduce frizz — plus, fight against hair damage.
-Plus, it's perfect for any hair type!

-For best results when using the ENSO Overnight Restoring Mask, shampoo first and then apply a generous amount of the mask to towel-dried hair from scalp to ends.
+For best results when using a hydrating deep conditioning mask, shampoo first and then apply a generous amount of the mask to towel-dried hair from scalp to ends.
 Massage into strands.
 Leave the mask on overnight for up to 10 hours.
 Rinse and style as desired!

 Developing a Mask Routine